-April 11, 2002
+May 17, 2002

 CERTIFIED MAIL RETURN RECEIPT REQUESTED

-ADVISORY OPINION 2002-03
+ADVISORY OPINION 2002-06

-Paul Dumouchelle, Convener Green Party of Ohio 8832 Nairn Ct.
-Dublin, OH 43017
+Michael S. Wyman, Treasurer Green Party of California PO Box 2828 Sacramento, CA 95812

-Dear Mr. Dumouchelle:
+Dear Mr. Wyman:

-This refers to your letter dated February 26, 2002, and received March 7, requesting an advisory opinion concerning the status of the Green Party of Ohio ("the Party") as a State committee of a political party under the Federal Election Campaign Act of 1971, as amended ("the Act"), and Commission regulations.

-Your request includes various documents including one which represents both the Party bylaws and the Party constitution (the "Bylaws").
-This governing document details various aspects of the organization of the Party such as the manner in which the Party, using several different subgroups, including its State Coordinating Committee, engages in various activities; for example, helping to nominate Party candidates for Statewide office.
-The Bylaws further explain the procedures for holding the Party's various meetings such as a biannual meeting and the biannual nominating convention at which the Party chooses the Green Party presidential candidate that it will support at the national Green Party convention.
+This refers to your letter dated April 16, 2002, with enclosures, requesting an advisory opinion concerning the status of the Green Party of California ("the Party") as a State committee of a political party under the Federal Election Campaign Act of 1971, as amended ("the Act"), and Commission regulations.
+Your request includes various documents including a copy of the Party bylaws (the "Bylaws").
+This governing document details various aspects of the organization of the Party such as the manner in which the Party, using several different subgroups, including its State coordinating committee, engages in various activities; for example, endorsing Party candidates for statewide office.
+The Bylaws further explain the procedures for holding the Party's various meetings such as its general assembly at which the Party chooses the members of its coordinating committee.
 You state that the Party successfully placed candidates for Federal office on the ballot in the 2000 elections.
-These candidates were Ralph Nader for U.S. President and Winona LaDuke for Vice President.1
+These candidates were Ralph Nader for U.S. President and Winona LaDuke for Vice President and Medea Susan Benjamin for U.S. Senate.1